elmar-hinz/TYPO3.Blog/Administration/Index.rst

 I keep my TYPO3 projects in Docker containers on a Macbook Pro.
 Dockers run inside Linux.
 The Linux is a virtual machine controlled by Vagrant.
-This results in three nested OS:
+This results in three nested OS levels:

     OS X -> Ubuntu -> Dockers